LJOSC/checkmark-backend/README.md

 # Checkmark Backend
 This beginner-friendly project is primarly the backend part of the Checkmark (To-Do list) project.
 It gives users the feature to add and manage various daily tasks.
 Moreover, it is highly suitable for beginners to jumpstart their opensource journey.

+## Fork the Repository on GitHub
+Go to the repository page of Checkmark on GitHub: https://github.com/LJOSC/checkmark-backend.
+Click on the "Fork" button at the top-right corner of the page.
+Then clone the repository to your local system.

 ## Setup
 Follow these steps to set up and run the Checkmark project locally: